 According to a Harvard University study published in 2008, people who stay in school for at least 12 years have more years of life ahead than those who don’t complete high school.
 The research involved analysis of data from the National Longitudinal Mortality Study.
 A 2012 report from the CDC’s National Center for Health Statistics went even further, finding that those who earned a bachelor’s degree lived nine years longer than those who only completed high school.
 To stay whip-smart, try these 13 Tips for a Sharper Brain!

 Research from the University of Waterloo showed an association between attractiveness and longevity.
 Researchers asked people to rate the attractiveness of 17-year-olds from pictures taken of them in the 1920s.
-Those who scored higher in attractiveness lived longer — to 76, on average — than their less-attractive counterparts (who lived on average to 69).
-Check out these 10 Ways to Look 10 Years Younger!
+Those who scored higher in attractiveness lived longer—to 76, on average—than their less-attractive counterparts (who lived on average to 69).
+For more ways on looking your best, be sure to check out these 10 Ways to Look 10 Years Younger.

 Live in a city